francisco-dlp/Xanes-Quant/README.md

 The program is designed to process several spectra at once.
 All source spectra should be assembled in one folder.
 QUANTORXS reads only the format produced by [aXis2000](http://unicorn.mcmaster.ca/aXis2000.html)

-* Click on “choose data directory” and select the folder containing the source spectra.
+* Click on the ``Choose data directory`` button and select the folder containing the source spectra.
-* Type in an output folder name to store the results of the analysis.
-The default is storing the results in a ``QUANTORXS result`` folder in the data directory selected in the preceding step.
+* Type in an output folder name (relative to the data directory) to store the results of the analysis.
+The default is ``QUANTORXS results``.
-* Make sure that the "demo" box is not checked.
+* Make sure that the ``demo`` box is not checked.
 If checked, it uses default files as input to produce an example of the output files.
 * Select the format of the figure output (the default is SVG)
 * Set the ``offset`` if required to compensate from any energy misalignment (e.g. from poorly calibrated monochromator) *common to all spectra*.
 * Click the ``Run`` button and wait until the analysis is completed (usually a few secondes per spectrum).